YassineMEJRI/YassineMEJRI/README.md

 # Yassine Mejri
-**`Computer Science Engineer / Software Developer`**
+**`Computer Science Engineer / Software Developer`** Actively looking to collaborate on new interesting projects.
+Currently looking for an internship of 4 to 6 months duration starting January 2023.
 - 📫 How to reach me? email: yassinemejri5@gmail.com (or) yassine.mejri@ensi-uma.tn

 ### 🧰 Languages and Tools